 Procedure Description Timer Checks the TimerQueue for any time-outs that may be due and places them in the ToDoQueue.
 Then Timer resets the external timer to awaken it later if future time-outs are pending.
 Timer also encapsulates all operations involving time-outs, including the Timer process that transforms time-outs into active signals.
 The TimerQueue is referenced in the TCQueue segment.
 ToIUCV Sends the outgoing datagrams supplied by IpDown to PVM IUCV.
 See "IUCV Links" on page 39 for more information.
-ToPCCA3 Sends the outgoing datagrams supplied by IpDown to PCCA3.
-PCCA is the name for LAN channel-attached units.
 UdpRequest Processes incoming UDP requests.
 Gives outgoing datagrams to IpDown.